 Adopting a Circular Economy for Surgical Care to Address Supply Chain Shocks and Climate Change

-dc.contributor.authorMehtsun, Winta T.
+dc.contributor.authorMehtsun, Winta T.en_US

-dc.contributor.authorHyland, Colby J.
+dc.contributor.authorHyland, Colby J.en_US

-dc.contributor.authorOffodile, Anaeze C., II
+dc.contributor.authorOffodile, Anaeze C., IIen_US

 dc.description.abstractAs the severity and frequency of climate change–induced weather events increase and the effects of the COVID-19 pandemic on global trade persist, the health care sector remains vulnerable to supply chain disturbances internationally.
 Health care is a major contributor to greenhouse gas (GHG) emissions.
 Supply chains, including food and transportation, account for up to 80% of total health care–associated emissions in the US.
 Downstream consequences of GHG emissions from US health care are severe, resulting in losses of approximately 388 000 disability-adjusted life-years annually.
-In turn, health care systems are working to minimize GHG emissions and restructure supply chains.
+In turn, health care systems are working to minimize GHG emissions and restructure supply chains.en_US

 dc.identifier.citationMehtsun, W. T., Hyland, C. J., & Offodile, A. C., II.
 (2023).
 Adopting a Circular Economy for Surgical Care to Address Supply Chain Shocks and Climate Change.
-JAMA Health Forum, 4(11), e233497. https://doi.org/10.1001/jamahealthforum.2023.3497
+JAMA Health Forum, 4(11), e233497. https://doi.org/10.1001/jamahealthforum.2023.3497en_US

 Files